-2021 2020 ABP Acquisitions UK Limited £m £m Intercompany receivable at start of the year 0.1 0.1 Interest charged - 7.0% (2020: 7.0%) per annum - - Intercompany receivable at end of the year 0.1 0.1
+2022 2021 ABP Acquisitions UK Limited £m £m Intercompany receivable at start of the year 0.1 0.1 Intercompany receivable at end of the year 0.1 0.1

 13. Ultimate parent undertaking and controlling parties

 The company is a public company limited by shares registered in England and Wales.